LongMeadowEU/LMEU/automating.md

 permalink: /services/automating
 ---

-# Automating Existing Manaual or Older System
+# Automating Existing Manual or Updating an Older System

 Are you getting the most out of your employees?
 Are they repeating manual tasks on a regular basis?
 Are they bridging a gap between your IT systems or someone else's?